nggit/tremolo-login/README.md

 app = Tremolo()

 # this is a session middleware
-# that enables you to use context.session or request.context.session
+# that enables you to use context.session or request.ctx.session
 Session(app, expires=1800)

 @app.route('/')
 async def index(request=None, **server):
-    session = request.context.session
+    session = request.ctx.session

     if session is None or not session.is_logged_in(): return b'You are not logged in. <a href="/login">Login</a>.'